The five biggest takeaways from GDC

 Brandon Sheffield, Necrosoft Games creative director who organized the Itch.io Ukraine bundle, said the bundle helped developers feel like they could contribute at least a little to the Ukraine relief effort.

 “I’ve been getting a lot of congratulations, but luckily nobody is giving the sense like they feel the problem is solved.
 Everyone knows there’s more we need to do,” Sheffield said.
-He said he was able to talk to Humble Bundle about how each collective effort — between itch.io, Humble Bundle and Epic donating “Fortnite” proceeds to Ukraine — inspired another one.
+He said he was able to talk to Humble Bundle about how each collective effort — between Itch.io, Humble Bundle and Epic donating “Fortnite” proceeds to Ukraine — inspired another one.
 “Of course, none of this was actually coordinated between us, but there is the sense like — somebody else is doing something, I should do something, which gets us all trying to do something together.”

 Industry consolidation

-Earlier this year, “Grand Theft Auto” game publisher Take-Two said it would buy “FarmVille” maker Zynga for a record $12.7 billion.
+Earlier this year, “Grand Theft Auto” game publisher Take-Two Interactive said it would buy “FarmVille” maker Zynga for a record $12.7 billion.
 A week later, Microsoft announced it would acquire Activision Blizzard for nearly $69 billion in an all-cash deal.
 Two weeks later, Sony said it would buy “Destiny”-maker Bungie for $3.6 billion.

 The first three acquisition deals of 2022 have already outpaced the whole of 2021 — which totaled $85 billion in mergers and acquisitions — in dollar amount.